 - According to the Book of Mormon, Jesus allowed the Nephite disciples to pray to Him

 According to the Book of Mormon, Jesus’ Nephite disciples prayed directly to him.
 Third Nephi 19:17-18 says, “And it came to pass that when they had all knelt down upon the earth, he commanded his disciples that they should pray.
 And behold, they began to pray; and they did pray unto Jesus, calling him their Lord and their God.”
 (This is puzzling is that this comes after Jesus had supposedly told the disciples in 3 Nephi 18:19 that “ye must always pray unto the Father in my name.”)
-When the Nephite disciples prayed, Jesus does not correct them; rather, He goes away so He can pray to the Father.
+Other passages that could be used as additional support are 1 Nephi 11:24 and 2 Nephi 25:29.
+When the Nephite disciples prayed to HIm, Jesus does not correct them; rather, He goes away so He can pray to the Father.

 Spackman tried her best to explain away the passage: